2022 / website

 Research told us that many users were confused by the layout of the components within the refactored builder - a point of major friction.
 We drastically redesigned the editor UI to solve these issues, and added a simplified AI Subject Line generator that became one of our fastest-adopted features.

-Using Statamic gave use the flexibility to create custom components that our team could use to quickly build their own pages with a visual builder.
+We also chose this time to rebuild the website using Statamic, giving us the flexibility to create custom components that our team could use to quickly build their own pages with a visual builder.
 Although still at the start of my development journey, I was able to design, iterate on, and develop one of our key new community features, the Wall of Love.

 The final product is easy to update and manage for our community team members, and maintained our clean, simple-solution-first design ethos.
 To this date, the page is regularly updated by members of non-dev teams without issue.